Pyracantha: Ecology

-Cultivation
+Uses

-Pyracanthas are valuable ornamental plants, grown in gardens for their decorative flowers and fruit, often very densely borne.
+Pyracantha are valuable ornamental plants, grown in gardens for their decorative flowers and fruit, often very densely borne.
 The thorns are easily able to puncture human skin, and when successful, the piercing causes a slight inflammation and severe pain.
 Their dense thorny structure makes them particularly valued in situations where an impenetrable barrier is required.
-The aesthetic characteristics of pyracanthas, in conjunction with their home security qualities, make them an alternative to artificial fences and walls.
+The aesthetic characteristics of Pyracantha, in conjunction with their home security qualities, make them an alternative to artificial fences and walls.
 They are also good shrubs for a wildlife garden, providing dense cover for roosting and nesting birds, summer flowers for bees and an abundance of berries as a food source.